 Your child might display some or all of these tendencies.
 Knowing these CVI behaviors — and how to respond! — can go a long way toward supporting your child.

 Here’s a list of visual behaviors of CVI that are commonly evaluated and recognized by major theorists.
-No one area is separated from the other—the CVI visual behaviors are highly connected and all can impact the individual with CVI at any time.
-At Perkins, we also focus on evaluating how individuals use their compensatory skills within each visual behavior.
-Each visual behavior has a link to learn more.
+No area is separated from the other—the CVI visual behaviors are highly connected—and all can impact the individual with CVI at any time.
+At Perkins, we also evaluate how individuals use their compensatory skills within each visual behavior.
+As you explore the visual behaviors below, each has a link to learn more.

 People with CVI use compensatory skills, or the strategies, techniques, and adapted materials individuals with visual impairments need to access educational curriculum and to navigate the world.
-Compensatory skills are using strengths to overcome areas of challenge, and are often developed naturally.
+Compensatory skills use strengths to overcome areas of challenge, and are often developed naturally.
 Individuals with CVI use their sensory channels and cognitive processes to figure out the world around them.
 Their experiences directly impact how these skills are shaped and used.
-Some CVI compensatory skills include context, auditory cues, verbal cues, tactile cues/exploration, and color-coding.
+Some CVI compensatory skills include context, auditory cues, verbal cues, tactile cues/exploration, and color coding.
 Some with CVI use their vision, some use their compensatory skills, and many use both.

 It’s so helpful to understand these visual behaviors of CVI because they can affect your child socially, too.
 Your child might not recognize people, which makes it seem like he’s ignoring them — when, of course, he’s not.
 He might appear to lack empathy, but it’s just because he can’t recognize and respond to facial expressions.
 He might seem uptight or sad, because it’s so tough to relax when trying to process visual information.
 Or he might not automatically defend himself when a ball is thrown toward him.

 Parents often know the difficulties their child has, so collaborative assessments help give the CVI context to what parents already deeply understand about their child.